What is Azure Web App? Create an Azure Web App

-In the web app blade, go to Settings section and click on properties.
+In the web app blade, go to the Settings section and click on properties.

 Copy the Git URL.

-Configure git repository for the local source code in Visual studio by adding remote repository Git URL.
+Configure the git repository for the local source code in Visual Studio by adding a remote repository Git URL.

-Verify that the web app is configured with locla git repository.
+Verify that the web app is configured with a local git repository.

-Now we can make change in our source code and push the changes to Git repository.
+Now we can make changes in our source code and push the changes to the Git repository.
 As soon as we push changes, the web app will reflect the updated version.

 Continuous Deployments to Azure with VSTS